canjs/can-derive/README.md

 Derive live can.List and can.Maps from source lists.

-This support `O(log n)` maintaintence of mapped and filtered `can.List`s.
+This supports `O(log n)` maintaintence of mapped and filtered `can.List`s.
 Basically this means if you setup a derived list like `completed` in the following example:

 ```